Vandesm14/stack/docs/src/introduction/lists.md

 ## Calling Lists

-Lists can be called just like any other symbol, though they have a different behavior.
+Lists can also be called, though they have a different behavior than calling symbols.
 When called, each expression a list will be evaluated in order (left to right).
 This allows code to be bundled in a list, and evaluated later.

 ```clojure
 '(2 2 +) call